Society for Irish Latin American Studies

 On 28 April 2016, a memorandum of understanding was signed between the Department of Spanish, Portuguese and Latin American Studies, UCC and the Society for Irish Latin American Studies.
-This agreement will see the Society forge close links with the Department through a number of different collaborative initiatives.
-Building on the success of the conference Entangled Histories and Cultures: Remapping diasporas and migrations in June 2015 (https://www.ucc.ie/en/splas/newsevents/fullstory-551625-en.html), the agreement allows for closer links to be constructed through mutual support and shared projects.
+This agreement saw the Society forge close links with the Department through a number of different collaborative initiatives.
+As part of this collaboration, UCC hosts an annual Society for Irish Latin American Studies public lecture.

 Visit the Society for Irish Latin American Studies for more information.

 President Michael D. Higgins launches Irish in Latin America Exhibition